Downtown Palo Alto

 The presence of these works at Stanford is the result of decades of philanthropy by Gerald Cantor.
 He did not merely collect existing statues; he worked closely with the Musée Rodin to commission new casts from the original molds, ensuring they were produced with the highest level of historical accuracy.
 (Note: If you came to this section from the Table of Contents then scroll up a little to information about the Burghers of Calais located about 8 minutes away by foot at Memorial Court).

-📅 Starting January 5, 2026, the Cantor Arts Center has shifted its operating hours.
+📅 Since early January, 2026, the Cantor Arts Center has shifted its operating hours.
 The museum is now open on Mondays to accommodate long-weekend visitors, but will remain closed on Tuesdays and Wednesdays.

 Here are the details: